markjamesm/MistralSharp/README.md

 ## About

-MistralSharp is a .NET client library for interfacing with the Mistral AI Platform REST API.
+MistralSharp is an unofficial .NET SDK for interfacing with the Mistral AI Platform REST API.
 Great for building AI-enhanced apps!

 ## Features